vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 ## <a id=ra-firewall-requirements> </a> Firewall Requirements

-To prepare the firewall, you need to gather the following information:
+To prepare the firewall, you must collect the following information:

 1. NSX ALB Controller nodes and Cluster IP address.
 2. NSX ALB Management Network CIDR.